-5. Strategic Aim 3: Improve the support available to victims of hate crime made widely available to the public and key partners engaged in tackling hate crime on their services is widely available to victims of hate crime ii) Ensure that a complete network of support information is incorporated into multiagency training strategy.
+5. Strategic Aim 3: Improve the support available to victims of hate crime

+Objective Action Progress Ensure that information relating to support groups is made widely available to the public and key partners engaged in tackling hate crime. i) Work with relevant support groups to ensure that information on their services is widely available to victims of hate crime. ii) Ensure that a complete network of support information is incorporated into multi-agency training.
+Good links were established through the consultation carried out prior to publication of the strategy.
 All groups promote their own literature.
-Work has been undertaken with CAB to establish their role as a reporting centre Training was held immediately after publication of the strategy and included circulation of the list of voluntary and statutory organisations able to offer victim support Develop multi-agency training that will result in a measurable improvement in services to victims and an increase in victim confidence i) Involve support groups and victims in the development of multiagency training ii) Ensure training is tailored to meet the specific requirements of the recipients Support groups were engaged in the training delivered after the launch of the strategy Due to the fact that hate crime encompasses a range of issues, all training is delivered to suit the target audience Ensure a victim centred approach to multi-agency problem solving i) Work with wider neighbourhood safety and ASB task group to develop a victim centred approach to multi-agency problem solving Problem solving takes place through the MAPS groups and is based entirely on a victim centred approach
+Work has been undertaken with CAB to establish their role as a reporting centre.
+Training was held immediately after publication of the strategy and included circulation of the list of voluntary and statutory organisations able to offer victim support.
+Develop multi- agency training that will result in a measurable improvement in services to victims and an increase i) Involve support groups and victims in the development of multi-agency training. ii) Ensure training is Support groups were engaged in the training delivered after the launch of the strategy.
+Due to the fact that hate in victim confidence. tailored to meet the specific crime encompasses a range of issues, all training is requirements of the recipients. delivered to suit the target audience.
+Ensure a victim centred approach to multi-agency problem solving. i) Work with wider neighbourhood safety and ASB task group to develop a victim centred approach to multiagency problem solving.
+Problem solving takes place through the MAPS groups and is based entirely on a victim centred approach.